SunHuaiYangCCZU/DMCL-MoRF/README.md

 - `Test 419.fasta`:
   The classical TEST419 dataset with 419 protein sequences, widely used for performance comparison in previous MoRF prediction methods.
 It serves as an important benchmark test set in this work.
 - `Test 45.fasta` and `test49.fasta`:
-  Two additional independent test sets containing 45 and 49 protein sequences, respectively, which can be used to further verify the robustness of DeepDPM on diverse independent data.
+  Two additional independent test sets containing 45 and 49 protein sequences, respectively, which can be used to further verify the robustness of DMCL-MoRF on diverse independent data.
-All of the above are protein-sequence-level datasets used for training and testing DeepDPM on the MoRF prediction task.
+All of the above are protein-sequence-level datasets used for training and testing DMCL-MoRF on the MoRF prediction task.

 # Feature
 The `Extract_features` module contains two feature extraction scripts.
 By simply providing the path to the dataset, users can generate both ESM-2 and Prot-T5 features.
 All features generated in this study are stored in the `Feature` directory.